gsurma/text_predictor/README.md

 ## Results

-Each dataset were trained with the same hyperparameters for ~100 k iterations.
+Each dataset were trained with the same hyperparameters.

 **Hyperparameters**